-It's important that you check the turkey with a meat thermometer - this is the only way you will know for sure when your turkey is done.
+It's important that you check the turkey with a meat thermometer (instant-read thermometer).
+This is the only way you will know for sure when your turkey is done.
 The turkey is done when an internal temperature reaches 165°F.

 The general rule is to plan for one and a half pounds of turkey per person.
 So, if you are feeding 8 people, plan for at least a 12-pound turkey; a 14 to 16 pound turkey will be safe.
 And don't forget to plan for yummy turkey leftovers too!

 Yes and no. Some people use the terms interchangeably, but there is a difference in the type of meat used for either.
 Spatchcocking refers to the process of flattening a whole chicken or whole turkey.
 Butterflying refers to the process of slicing a chicken breast or turkey breast - or other meat/seafood - in half and laying flat, like a butterfly.

 Because the turkey takes up considerably more space in the oven when spatchcocked, it's best to try to limit this process to turkeys under 20 pounds.
 It really depends on your particular oven space and your pans.